 Janumet XR may be a better option than Janumet for people who continue to have digestion-related side effects.
 This is because Janumet XR contains an extended-release form of metformin, which is often easier to tolerate. (“Extended-release” means the drug releases slowly into your body over a longer period.)

-Other side effects of Janumet or Janumet XR may go away more quickly if they’re treated.
-For example, headache is a common side effect that can be treated with a pain reliever such as ibuprofen or Tylenol.
+Other side effects of Janumet or Janumet XR may go away more quickly with treatment.
+For example, a headache can be treated with a pain reliever, such as ibuprofen (Advil) or Tylenol (acetaminophen).

 If you have side effects from Janumet or Janumet XR that don’t go away or become severe, talk with your doctor.